|Home||Guest - Not logged in|

 Summary So Far

-This concludes my Field Review of the Magellan eXplorist 350H.
-Please check back in approximately two months time for the Long Term Report.
+This concludes my testing of the Magellan eXplorist 350H.
+I hope my findings have been helpful.
 I would like to thank Magellan and BackpackGearTest.org for this testing opportunity.

 Read more reviews of Magellan gear